The Sunshine Hormone

 - D3, which is produced in animals when sunlight triggers a conversion from cholesterol

 Humans can make use of both forms, and both are commonly found in supplements and fortified foods.
-However it arrives to the body, inert vitamin D (either D2 or D3) is first converted in the liver, where it is turned into another inactive form called 25-hydroxy vitamin D. This is the “circulating” form that travels either to tissues where it is further converted to the active form in and around the cells for their own use, or to the kidneys where it is converted to the active form before dispersing throughout the body via the bloodstream (as shown in the figure on this page).
+However it arrives to the body, inert vitamin D (either D2 or D3) is first converted in the liver, where it is turned into another inactive form called 25-hydroxy vitamin D. This is the “circulating” form that travels either to tissues where it is further converted to the active form in and around the cells for their own use or to the kidneys where it is converted to the active form before dispersing throughout the body via the bloodstream.

 In addition to its role in bone health, vitamin D also regulates dozens of genes and is involved in normal cell division, immune function, insulin secretion, blood clotting, and blood pressure.
-Its myriad roles throughout the body makes maintaining sufficient levels of vitamin D crucial to overall health, yet Dr. Holick estimates that 30-50% of Americans are actually vitamin D deficient.
+Its myriad roles throughout the body make maintaining sufficient levels of this hormone crucial to overall health, yet Dr. Holick estimates that 30-50% of Americans are actually vitamin D deficient.

 While no one has proven why vitamin D deficiency is on the rise in the developed world, the problem has grown in the last 20 years in tandem with a noted decline in sun exposure.
 Geography, season, skin color, age, body weight, and medications can also influence the body’s ability to produce enough vitamin D (see box insert).

-One factor in the widespread vitamin D deficiency in recent years could be that people are living longer; as the body ages it doesn’t produce vitamin D from the sun as efficiently.
+One factor in the widespread deficiency in recent years could be that people are living longer; as the body ages, it doesn’t produce vitamin D from the sun as efficiently.
 Two other possible contributors are a decline in the consumption of dairy products—one of the most common fortified foods—and the general increase in obesity rates.

 Because activation can occur inside cells and organs, the activated form of vitamin D is not easy to measure or evaluate.
-Therefore, the recommended way to evaluate vitamin D levels is to measure how much 25-hydroxy vitamin D is in the bloodstream.
+Therefore, the recommended way is to measure how much 25-hydroxy vitamin D is in the bloodstream.
 This is a fairly stable measurement that indicates how much vitamin D is stored and ready to be activated.

-The Vitamin D Council also provides access to kits for home testing 25-hydroxy vitamin D. Keep in mind, because of seasonal differences in sunshine, testing in the late winter will typically yield your lowest level, and testing in late fall will establish your peak level.
+Keep in mind, because of seasonal differences in the sunshine, testing in the late winter will typically yield your lowest level, and testing in late fall will establish your peak level.
 Any supplementation should be monitored and adjusted for seasonal variations.

 Signs of Deficiency